The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/2-fetch.md

 ![Cross application communication in rainbow text](./img/cross-application-communication.png)

-A web application's most common asynchronous operation is requesting data from another computer.
+A web application's most common asynchronous operation is requesting data from another computer (a server).
 For example:

 - I want my web application to show the current weather.
-I can request that data from a Weather API.
+I can request that data from a Weather API server.
 - I want my web application to show a Google map.
-I can request that map from the Google Maps API
+I can request that map from the Google Maps API server
 - I want my web application to find random pictures of dogs on the internet.
-I can request those images from the [dog api](https://dog.ceo/dog-api/)
+I can request those images from the [dog API](https://dog.ceo/dog-api/)

 ## HTTP Request / Response Cycle